 Monday through Friday- 6:30am-6:00 pm January through December

 Holidays and Weather Days: Regular fees will be charged for these days when they fall during the regular school week.
-We do not follow the New Glarus School District in the determination of any weather related closings.
-In the event of a weather related closing we will post our closing on our Facebook page.
+We do not follow the New Glarus School District in the determination of any weather-related closings.
+In the event of a weather-related closing, we will post our closing on our Facebook page.

 Holiday Closings;